pesala111/Dynamic_Hand_Gesture_Recognition/README.md

 ```python
 conda install torch torchvision opencv-python numpy scikit-learn matplotlib mediapipe
 ```
-# Run the Model
+# Executing the Model
-file name "Recognition_Model.py"
-In the model code, ensure to change the dataset's root directory to its respective location on your system.
+Before running the model, make sure to update the dataset's root directory to its correct path on your local system.
+The model's code can be found in the file named "Recognition_Model.py".